Hidenoyama stable: History

 Following Kotoshōgiku's retirement in November 2020, the latter inherited the Hidenoyama (秀ノ山) elder stock and became a coach at Sadogatake stable.
 In May 2023, Kotoshōgiku announced that he was planning to open his own stable in 2024, and in September 2024 it was confirmed at a meeting of the Japan Sumo Association's board of directors that Kotoshōgiku would be authorized to create Hidenoyama stable as of 19 October of the same year.
-Early on in the process of creating the new stable, it was announced that four of Sadogatake's youngest wrestlers, all ranked in the jonidan division, would be joining the new establishment, motivated by the links created with Hidenoyama, then in charge of training young recruits at Sadogatake stable.
+Early on in the process of creating the new stable, it was announced that four of Sadogatake's youngest wrestlers, all ranked in the division, would be joining the new establishment, motivated by the links created with Hidenoyama, then in charge of training young recruits at Sadogatake stable.
 At the time of its foundation, the stable re-established a stable named Hidenoyama for the first time in 110 years.